 The key to success in any business is building lasting relationships with clients.
 But what happens when managing clients takes up too much of your time and energy?
 The best way to nurture and grow your relationships with each client when you are strapped for time—especially during tax season—is to practice both efficient and effective client management.

 Practicing effective client management skills will certainly improve your clients’ experiences with your accounting firm, but what exactly is client management?
-Essentially it’s the way you manage the working relationship with a client to ensure the highest quality of service and satisfaction.
+Essentially client management is the way you manage the working relationship with a client to ensure the highest quality of service and satisfaction.
 It includes discovering what the client needs from you and measuring how well you deliver on those needs.
 Using a combination of good communication and modern technology, such as excellent client management is well within reach.

 The first step in learning how to manage your client relationships efficiently is to establish a client’s preferred communication method.
 At your initial meeting with a client, be sure to ask what mode of communication works best for them and the best time to make contact.
 Your client will appreciate it if you show concern for their preferences.
 Plus, you're more likely to get a timely response and not have to keep asking them for the same information.
 Why keep emailing a client several times a week if they're likely to answer a phone call the first time?

 It’s all about proactive communication and anticipating your client’s needs from the beginning.

 Good accounting client management software includes client relationship management (CRM) capabilities.
 From organizing client information to automating follow up with clients, getting the right software is crucial for building your client relationships.
 CRM tools keep track of what’s happening with each client, when clients need to be contacted, and what’s ahead for a client’s case.